 Global population reaches 9 billion

-Though life became hard for many, and plagued with uncertainty, people and communities learned to adapt through each new crisis.
+Though life became hard for many, and plagued with uncertainty, people and communities learned to live through each new crisis.
 Britain, for example, took on a "Blitz spirit" and became self-sufficient in food production – emulating what Cuba had achieved in the 1990s.
 Among the government programs enacted was the conversion of sports fields, parks, gardens, golf courses and other green areas of land into crop growing and biofuel sites.
 Extensive recycling of metals, plastics, glass, electronics and other such useful materials became mandatory all over the country – with strict penalties for wastage.
-The rationing of water became the norm, as droughts became ever more frequent.
-Amidst a surge in refugee numbers, tight immigration quotas were enforced, with Britain effectively pulling up a drawbridge and admitting only the most highly skilled foreign workers.
+The rationing of water became the norm in some counties, as droughts became ever more frequent.
+Amidst a surge in refugees, tight immigration quotas were enforced, with Britain effectively pulling up a drawbridge and admitting only the most highly skilled foreign workers.

 Data sources: Wolfram Alpha, US Census Bureau